GaomuTeam/FormData/README.md

 # FormData

 This repo is a copy of a https://github.com/jimmywarting/FormData.
-I change something to suit our project.
+I change some code to suit our project.

 [![Greenkeeper badge](https://badges.greenkeeper.io/jimmywarting/FormData.svg)](https://greenkeeper.io/)